 Step 1: Grind Coffee

-Grind about 120 grams of coffee to a medium-coarse grind size.
-If you want to use pre-ground coffee from the store, use it, but you will probably need to filter it through a paper filter.
+Grind about 120 grams of coffee to a medium-coarse grind size. (as outlined by Scott Rao in The Professional Barista’s Handbook) If you choose to use pre-ground coffee from the store, it’s advisable to filter it through a paper filter for optimal clarity.

 Step 2: Weigh Coffee